Elizabeth, Countess de Gramont: Marriage and children

 Philibert married her in London late in 1663 or early in 1664.
 In March 1664, having heard of his marriage, Louis XIV wrote him a letter giving him permission to return.
 The couple had a son on 28 August old style, but he died as an infant.

 A famous anecdote is told about her marriage, which reverts the order of events by placing the marriage, which was according to this tale forced on de Gramont by her brothers, after the permission to return.
 It goes as follows:

 When in 1664 he was allowed to return to France, he left in haste, giving the impression that he would not honour his commitments.
 Her brothers George and Anthony, therefore, pursued and intercepted him on his way to Dover and pressured him to return and marry her.
 They asked him whether he had not forgotten something in London.
 He replied "Pardonnez-moi, messieurs, j'ai oublié d'épouser votre sœur."
 (Forgive me, Sirs, I have forgotten to marry your sister).
 He turned around, went back to London, and dutifully married her.

 The story is partly proven wrong since he married her before Louis allowed him to come back, but it could well be true that a bit of pressure from her brothers was needed.
 It has been said that this incident suggested to Molière his comedy Le mariage forcé, first presented on 29 January 1664, but this idea clashes with the known dates.

-Elizabeth and Philibert had two daughters, who were maids-of-honour to Maria Anna Victoria of Bavaria, whom the Grand Dauphin married in 1680.
+Elizabeth and Philibert had two daughters: